FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Abstract

 \section{Abstract}

-Text-guided image editing with diffusion models has achieved remarkable quality but suffers from prohibitive latency, hindering real-world applications.
-We introduce \textbf{FlashEdit}, a novel framework designed to enable high-fidelity, real-time image editing.
-Its efficiency stems from three key innovations: (1) a \textbf{One-Step Inversion-and-Editing (OSIE)} pipeline that bypasses costly iterative processes; (2) a \textbf{Background Shield (BG-Shield)} technique that guarantees background preservation by selectively modifying features only within the edit region; and (3) a \textbf{Sparsified Spatial Cross-Attention (SSCA)} mechanism that ensures precise, localized edits by suppressing semantic leakage to the background.
-Extensive experiments demonstrate that FlashEdit maintains superior background consistency and structural integrity, while performing edits in under 0.2 seconds, which is an over 150$\times$ speedup compared to prior multi-step methods.
+Text-guided image editing with diffusion models has achieved remarkable quality but often suffers from prohibitive latency.
+We introduce \textbf{FlashEdit}, a real-time localized image editing framework for the standard inversion-based editing setting.
+Its efficiency and precision stem from three key innovations: (1) a \textbf{Cycle-Consistent One-Step Inversion (COSI)} pipeline that encourages manifold-aligned one-step inversion through cycle consistency; (2) a \textbf{Background Shield (BG-Shield)} technique that improves preservation of non-edited regions via structural self-attention intervention; and (3) a \textbf{Sparsified Spatial Cross-Attention (SSCA)} mechanism that promotes precise edits by suppressing semantic leakage.
+Experiments on PIE-Bench demonstrate a strong preservation-efficiency trade-off, with edits completed in under 0.2 seconds and an over 150$\times$ speedup over DDIM-based multi-step editing.
 Our code will be made publicly available at \url{https://github.com/JunyiWuCode/FlashEdit}.